petershin/liferay-learn/docs/dxp/latest/en/liferay-development/building-applications/data-frameworks/asset-framework/enabling-assets.md

 !!! note
    The `ModelSearchConfigurator` pattern applies to Liferay 2023.Q4+ and GA/Update 100+.
 Earlier versions used a `SearchRegistrar`.
 See [the Liferay 7.2 documentation](https://help.liferay.com/hc/en-us/articles/360032611231-Search-Service-Registration) to implement a `SearchRegistrar`.

-`*ModelIndexerWriterContributor.java` - configures the re-indexing and batch re-indexing behavior of entries (e.g., the `com.acme.s5e6.search.S5E6EntryModelIndexerWriterContributor.java` class).
+`*ModelIndexerWriterContributor.java` - configures the reindexing and batch reindexing behavior of entries (e.g., the `com.acme.s5e6.search.S5E6EntryModelIndexerWriterContributor.java` class).

 `*ModelSummaryContributor.java` - constructs the result summary for entries (e.g., the `com.acme.s5e6.search.S5E6EntryModelSummaryContributor.java` class).